kf1day/ampere/README.md

 write = no
 ```

-The tool is not acting like a natural daemon (for now) and should be started via SystemD / SysV init script
+The tool is not acting like a natural UNIX daemon (for now) and should be started via SystemD / SysV init script